e-clawson/SBA-DOM/README.md

 I really struggled with form validation and in the end, I only got one custom validation to work.
 I look forward to practicing it more and drilling it so I can get better at it.

+I'm still struggling with my understanding of how to implement BOM techniques specifically.
+If I had more time, that is another thing I would have dug deeper into.

 - What would you add to, or change about your application if given more time?

 If I had more time, I would have built out the exhibits section to include a search bar, and I would add a button to each element that would take you to a display of more information for that particular page.